About The Baltic University Programme

 Baltic Sea Region university cooperation since 1991

-From 2016 the Baltic University Programme is a member organisation for universities in the Baltic Sea Region.
-The annual fee of €1000 entitles the member university to send students and teachers to BUP courses and conferences.
-Reserchers, teachers and students from a member university will not only get access to our activities without any extra cost, but also have priority to take part.
-Follow this link for more information on how to Become a member university.
+From 2016 the Baltic University Programme is an organisation of participating universities in the Baltic Sea Region.
+The annual fee of €1000 entitles the participating university to send students and teachers to BUP courses and conferences.
+Reserchers, teachers and students from a participating university will not only get access to our activities without any extra cost, but also have priority to take part.
+Follow this link for more information on how to Become a participating university.